 NOTE: You cannot reciprocate a license from a state where you have not tested.
 Applicants from Arizona, California, Louisiana, Nevada, and South Carolina must have held their license the number of years equivalent to the Utah experience requirement for the license classification(s) for which they are applying.

 See page nine of the Candidate Information Bulletin for these license classifications.
-Please note these reciprocal trade examinations do not fulfill the Utah Laws & Rules examination that is required by all contractor applicants.
+Please note these reciprocal trade examinations do not fulfill the Utah Business Law examination that is required by all contractor applicants.

 Each state included in these charts have a section that displays that state's license classifications and Utah's corresponding license classification.
 This classification is listed in the last column of each chart.
 Please note that Arizona has three levels of licensure: commercial, residential and dual.

 Electrical and plumbing contractor classifications are not listed because of the need for an underlying trade license before they can be awarded in Utah.
 Additionally, Utah license classifications that do not have a corresponding license category with another state are not reciprocated and thus are not listed.